webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

 We get the layout for the bindGroup from the pipeline.
-Then we setup bindGroup
+Then we set up bindGroup
 entries.
 The 0 in `pipeline.getBindGroupLayout(0)` corresponds to the
 `@group(0)` in the shader.
 The `{binding: 0 ...` of the `entries` corresponds to
 the `@group(0) @binding(0)` in the shader.

-Now we can start encoding commands
+Now we can start encoding commands.

 ```js
   // Encode commands to do the computation